-Using Keywords in Lightroom is the smart way to organize your photos.
+Adding keywords in Lightroom is a smart way to organize your photos.
 While most Lightroom trainers emphasize using Collections, I find that searches with Keywords are far more effective and easier to use.

 Someone needed to say it.